NexWan/euroscrapper/readme.md

 - - ~~Get Franchise~~
 - ~~Generate a JSON file ~~
 - Generate e CSV file.
+- Add the option to do it with multiple links.

 ### NOTE FOR WINDOWS
 I'm not entirely sure if this works in windows, it worked in windows 11 but idk about the rest lol